OpenDSA/OpenDSA/RST/en/Graph/GraphImpl.rst

 ..
 This file is part of the OpenDSA eTextbook project.
 See
 .. http://algoviz.org/OpenDSA for more details.
 ..
-Copyright (c) 2012-2013 by the OpenDSA Project Contributors, and
+Copyright (c) 2012-2016 by the OpenDSA Project Contributors, and
 .. distributed under an MIT open source license.

 .. avmetadata::
    :author: Cliff Shaffer
-   :prerequisites: GraphIntro
+   :requires: graph terminology
+   :satisfies: graph implementation
    :topic: Graphs

 Graph Implementations
 =====================

-We next turn to the problem of implementing a general-purpose graph class.
+We next turn to the problem of implementing a general-purpose :term:`graph` class.
-From Module :numref:`<GraphIntro>` we know that there are two traditional approaches to representing graphs: The adjacency matrix and the adjacency list.
+There are two traditional approaches to representing graphs:
+The :term:`adjacency matrix` and the :term:`adjacency list`.
 In this module we will show actual implementations for each approach.
 We will begin with an abstract class defining an ADT for graphs that a given implementation must meet.